|

 “Their leases will be suspended due to national security concerns,” Interior Secretary Doug Burgum told Fox News during an appearance Monday.
 “During this time of suspension, we’ll work with companies to try to find a mitigation.
 We completed the work that President Trump has asked us to do.
 The Department of War has come back conclusively.”

 The federal government has provided no timeline for this review of under-construction leases.
-But Dominion Energy, which is building Coastal Virginia Offshore Wind, the largest project of the bunch, in a statement said the Interior issued a “90-day suspension of work.”
+But Dominion Energy, which is building Coastal Virginia Offshore Wind, and Orsted, which is building Sunrise Wind and Revolution Wind, in statements said the Interior issued a 90-day (or three month) “suspension of work” and “all ongoing activities.”

 Previous suspensions under stop work orders, each of which lasted about one month, cost developers tens of millions of dollars.
-A longer-term suspension could also threaten installation contracts needed to build or complete the projects.
+A longer-term suspension could very well threaten contracts, such as those for the specialized installation vessels needed to build or complete the projects.

 The Interior’s press release said the pause will give the government “time to work with leaseholders and state partners to assess the possibility of mitigating the national security risks posed by these projects.”

-Under federal regulations, the Bureau of Ocean Energy Management, which oversees offshore wind development, has the authority to suspend a lease under two circumstances: “when necessary to comply with judicial decrees prohibiting some or all activities under your lease”; or “when the suspension is necessary for reasons of national security or defense.”
+Under federal regulations, BOEM, which oversees offshore wind development, has the authority to suspend a lease under two circumstances: “when necessary to comply with judicial decrees prohibiting some or all activities under your lease”; or “when the suspension is necessary for reasons of national security or defense.”

 The statute states, “Activities may not be conducted on your lease or grant during the period of a suspension except as expressly authorized under the terms of the lease or grant suspension.”
 The Interior Department has not made the terms of the suspensions known as of Monday morning.